ckeditor/ckeditor5/docs/builds/guides/overview.md

 {@img assets/img/editor-inline.png 776 Screenshot of an inline editor.}

 To try it out online, check the {@link examples/builds/inline-editor inline editor example}.
-Jump to {@link builds/guides/quick-start#inline-editor quick start} to start using it.
+Jump to {@link builds/guides/quick-start#inline-editor Quick start} to start using it.

 ### Balloon editor